eacromwell/python-challenge/README.md

 Screenshots have been included in each directory of the results of the command line output.

+I also uploaded and used the README.md found in the original assignment materials to format this README in a better way than a .txt, which helped me learn a bit about .md formatting.

-# Unit 3 Homework: Python
+# Assignment Details: Unit 3 Homework: Python

 In this assignment, you'll complete two challenges in which you'll apply your new Python skills.